dr3san/qmk_userspace/keyboards/kivipallur/readme.md

 *A short description of the keyboard/project* Kivipallur is a 38-key split ergo keyboard with a 25 mm thumb trackball.
+It uses Kailh Choc V1 switches.
-It is a fusion of Keyball, KLOR and TOTEM.
+The design of Kivipallur was inspired by Keyball, KLOR and TOTEM keyboards.

 * Keyboard Maintainer: [Andres Sakk](https://github.com/dr3san)
-* Hardware Supported: Since the keyboard is diodeless, it only supports the 0xCB Helios.
+* Hardware Supported: Since the keyboard is diodeless and therefore requires a specific amount of pins, it only supports the 0xCB Helios.
 Not pro-micro compatible.
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: [KeebSupply](https://keeb.supply/) sells the Helios

 Make example for this keyboard (after setting up your build environment):